DataDrooler-Community/dd-standard-project-template/README.md

 ## Contributing

-This template is maintained by the DataDrooler Community.
+This template is maintained by DataDrooler.com
 For suggestions or improvements, please open an issue or submit a pull request.

 ---
-Created by DataDrooler Community | Last Updated: October 2024
+Created by www.datadrooler.com | Last Updated: October 2024